Google Play Books vs Microsoft Bookstore

 2018.
 Microsoft Edge for iOS and Android now supports ebooks

-just replace some words with synonyms: Microsoft Edge browser for Android, iPad and iPhone can now read ebooks you have purchased from the Microsoft Bookstore.
-This app is considered to be in preview mode, so it lacks most of the functionality as the main desktop version, such as TTS and Cortana.
-The only thing the new Edge browser does well is change the size of the font and the font type.
-Unfortunately, things like bookmarks, annotation, and highlights are not supported at this time.
-There is also no way to purchase ebooks from the Microsoft Store, they are just able to be imported into Edge with your Hotmail account.
-Although the Edge browser is available for anyone to download, only readers in the United States can browse their collections and read ebooks.
+Microsoft Edge browser for Android, iPad and iPhone can now read ebooks you have acquired from the Microsoft Bookstore.
+This application is regarded as being in preview mode, so it lacks most of the features of the main desktop version, such as TTS and Cortana.
+The only aspect the new Edge browser performs well is adjusting the size of the font and the font style.
+Unfortunately, elements like bookmarks, annotations and highlights are not supported at this time.
+There is also no way to purchase ebooks from the Microsoft Store; they can only be imported into Edge using your Hotmail account.
+Although the Edge browser is accessible for anyone to download, only users in the United States can browse their collections and read ebooks.

 Author: Maria Lin